This page contains contributions from my friend Lynx.

 Res of Cockpit Displays | 1024 Every Frame |

 Anti-Aliasing | Off or MSAA 2x/MSAA 4x.
-Do not use TAA - it causes ghosting.
-Do not use DLAA - it causes blurring.
+Do not use TAA or DLAA, because they cause blurring/ghosting that makes it very difficult to spot aircraft.
 MSAA may reduce shimmer in VR |

 Upscaling | Off has best fidelity (no blurring/ghosting), especially on 1080p monitors.
-Try DLSS Quality and sharpening 0.5 on newer Nvidia graphics.
+Try DLSS Quality and sharpening 0.5 on newer Nvidia graphics, especially with this tweak.
 Try FSR with scaling 0.9 and sharpening 0.8 on AMD graphics or older Nvidia graphics.
 Tune sharpening to user preference.
 If this is grayed out, turn off anti-aliasing and verify drivers are fully updated |

-Terrain textures | High |
+Terrain textures | Low or High |

 Heat Blur | High (2D) or Off (VR).
 In VR, the blur renders incorrectly, causing it to blur objects in front of the heat. |